speckleworks/SpeckleUnity/README.md

 ## Disclaimer

-This is a rough proof-of-concept project, not intended for actual use
+This is a very rough proof-of-concept project, not intended for actual use

-Developed for Unity 2018.1.4f1
+Developed for Unity 2018.1.4f1, using .NET 4.x Equivalent (change in Player Settings->Other Settings)

 ### To use:
+1. Drag UnitySpeckle folder into a new project
-1. Add SpeckleManager to scene
+2. Add SpeckleManager from Prefabs folder to scene
-2. Set StreamID on SpeckleManager in inspector.
+3. Set StreamID on SpeckleManager in inspector.
-3. Set server and authtoken directly in the UnityReciever script
+4. Set server and authtoken directly in the UnityReciever script

 Does not implement runtime login or stream selection.